poult-lab/daily-word/english_words_ learning.md

 02.asylum /əˈsaɪləm/

-[n] Korea's asylum acceptance rate at 2.7% amid 122,000 applications.
+[n] Korea's asylum acceptance rate at 2.7% amid 122,000 applications./‘World’s highest IQ holder’ Kim Young-hoon says he is seeking asylum in US.

 "protection that a government gives to people who have left their own country, usually because they were in danger for political reasons"